Deterministic Approximate EM Algorithm; Application to the Riemann Approximation EM and the Tempered EM: Materials and Methods

-\section{Tempered Riemann approximation EM}
+\subsection{Tempered Riemann Approximation EM}

-\subsection{Context, Theorem and proof}
+\subsubsection{Context, Theorem and Proof}

 The Riemann approximation of Section \ref{sect:riemann_em} makes the EM computations possible in hard cases, when the conditional distribution has no analytical form for instance.
-It is an alternative to the many stochastic approximation methods (SAEM, MCMC-SAEM...) that are commonly used in those cases.
+It is an alternative to the many stochastic approximation methods (SAEM, MCMC-SAEM, etc.) that are commonly used in those cases.
 The tempering approximation of Section \ref{sect:tmp_em} is used to escape the initialisation by allowing the procedure to explore more the likelihood profile before committing to convergence.
-We showed that both these approximation are particular cases of the wider class of Deterministic Approximate EM, introduced in Section \ref{sect:approx_EM}.
+We showed that both these approximation are particular cases of the wider class of Deterministic Approximate EM, introduced in Section~\ref{sect:approx_EM}.
 However, since they fulfil different purposes, it is natural to use them in coordination and not as alternatives of one another.
 In this section, we introduce another instance of the Approximate EM: a combination of the tempered and Riemann sum approximations.
 This ``tempered Riemann approximation EM'' (tmp-Riemann approximation) can compute EM steps when there is no closed form thanks to the Riemann sums as well as escape the initialisation thanks to the tempering.
-For a bounded latent variable $z \in \brack{0,1}$, we define the approximation as: $\Tilde{p}_{n, \theta}(z) := h(\lfloor n z \rfloor / n; \theta)^{\frac{1}{T_n}} / \int_{z'} h(\lfloor n z' \rfloor / n; \theta)^{\frac{1}{T_n}} dz'$, for a sequence $\{T_n\}_n \in (\R^*_+)^{\mathbb{N}}, \: T_n \underset{n \infty}{\longrightarrow} 1$.\\ In the following Theorem, we prove that the tempered Riemann approximation EM verifies the applicability conditions of Theorem \ref{thm:main} with no additional hypothesis from the regular Riemann approximation EM covered by Theorem \ref{thm:riemann_EM}. \begin{theorem} Under conditions $M1-3$ of Theorem \ref{thm:main}, and when $z$ is bounded, the (Stable) Approximate EM with $\Tilde{p}_{n, \theta}(z) := \frac{h(\lfloor n z \rfloor / n; \theta)^{\frac{1}{T_n}}}{\int_{z'} h(\lfloor n z' \rfloor / n; \theta)^{\frac{1}{T_n}} dz'}$, which we call ``tempered Riemann approximation EM'', verifies the remaining conditions of applicability of Theorem \ref{thm:main} as long as $z \mapsto S(z)$ is continuous and $\{T_n\}_n \in (\R^*_+) ^{\mathbb{N}}, \: T_n \underset{n \infty}{\longrightarrow} 1$. \end{theorem}
+For a bounded latent variable $z \in \brack{0,1}$, we define the approximation as: $\Tilde{p}_{n, \theta}(z) := h(\lfloor n z \rfloor / n; \theta)^{\frac{1}{T_n}} / \int_{z'} h(\lfloor n z' \rfloor / n; \theta)^{\frac{1}{T_n}} dz'$, for a sequence $\{T_n\}_n \in (\R^*_+)^{\mathbb{N}}, \: T_n \underset{n \to \infty}{\longrightarrow} 1$.

+In the following Theorem, we prove that the tempered Riemann approximation EM verifies the applicability conditions of Theorem \ref{thm:main} with no additional hypothesis from the regular Riemann approximation EM covered by Theorem \ref{thm:riemann_EM}.